-- A. Layer Opacity: Reflects the opacity of the currently selected layer. - B. Layers: All of the layers in your document are listed here, with a thumbnail of the layer contents and the layer mask (if there is one); the currently selected layer has an colored outline around it (based on the Accent Color chosen in the System Preferences' General tab).
-You can rename a layer by double-clicking on the title.
+- A. Layer Blending and Opacity: Lets you set the blending mode and the opacity of the currently selected layer. - B. Layers: All of the layers in the current document, with a thumbnail of the layer contents and the layer mask (if there is one); the currently selected layer has a slightly different background tone than the other layers.
+Layers can be renamed by double-clicking on the title. - C. Layer Tools: The toolbar at the bottom of the Layers pane includes buttons for performing basic layer operations (described in more detail below).